Simple ‘one click’ force an update to Microsoft Office

 A simple way to update Microsoft Office 365 for Windows with one click instead of digging into the menus to do it.
 We’ll show you the simple command line with options that make it possible.

-Do that manually from any Office app File | Account | Update options | Update Now.
+Update Office software manually from any Office app File | Account | Update options | Update Now.

 Office update from the command line

-"C:\Program Files\Common Files\microsoft shared\ClickToRun\OfficeC2RClient.exe" /update user
+"C:\Program Files\Common Files\microsoft shared\ClickToRun\OfficeC2RClient.exe" /update <user>

 This will trigger the Office update program directly.
 Wait a little while and the result will appear on the screen.